DocuDays UA: Founders

 The program of the Festival, the jury, the topics of seminars and masterclasses, etc. are formed by the Executive Directorate.

 History

 Human Rights Film Days Festival

 The first Human Rights Film Days festival took place in 2003.
-Screenings were held in Lviv, Odessa, Kharkiv, and Donetsk.
+Screenings were held in Lviv, Odesa, Kharkiv, and Donetsk.

 The documentaries were divided into thematic blocks devoted to specific human rights aspects: human rights, refugee and migrant issues, children's and women's rights, etc. Additionally, such programs as Special Look and Feature Film were held alongside the festival.

 II Festival of Human Rights Documentary Film Days: Ukrainian Context

 The second festival took place in 2005 in Kyiv and had the additional title Ukrainian Context.
 This time, the program featured non-fiction films.
 Screenings took place in cinemas, clubs, art centers, schools, and universities.

 III Festival of Human Rights Documentary Film Days: Ukrainian Context

 In 2006, at the International Documentary Film Festival in Amsterdam (IDFA), Ukrainian Context was accepted into the International Human Rights Film Network (HRFN).
 Thus, Ukrainian Context was transformed into a platform where the best documentaries of Ukraine and other post-Soviet countries were presented.
 The festival lasted from May 21 to 26 in Kyiv.
 The first film to win the Grand Prix at the festival was The Children of Leningradsky by Polish directors Ganna Polak and Andrzej Celinski.